Internal Revenue Code: Internal Revenue Code of 1986

 References to the Internal Revenue Code in the United States Code and other statutes of Congress subsequent to 1954 generally mean Title 26 of the Code as amended.
-The basic structure of the Title 26 remained the same until the enactment of the comprehensive revision contained in Tax Reform Act of 1986, although of course individual provisions of the law were changed on a regular basis.
+The basic structure of Title 26 remained the same until the enactment of the comprehensive revision contained in Tax Reform Act of 1986, although individual provisions of the law were changed on a regular basis.

 Section 2 of the Tax Reform Act of 1986 provides (in part):